 When I was a teen, decades ago, I used to love to read the Choose Your Own Adventure Books.
 Some refer to these as CYOA for short.
 I mentioned some of that in my video: What Are Text Adventures and Creating Your Own.
-In short, Choose Your Own Adventure Books allowed you to create a simple character, read a story and see what the outcome would be.
+In short, Choose Your Own Adventure Books allowed you to create a simple character based on the author of the book, read a story, and see what the outcome would be.
 You would turn to a certain page to follow the path of your choice and discover the outcome.
 This was almost like playing a video game but reading -- at least it felt that way back then.

 Additionally, we wanted the Character to be so intricate that you could know every part of your Character including strengths, weaknesses, preferences and even their relationships with others.
 Most text games and Choose Your Own Adventure Books also keeps things solo but in ROK II you can create a party, start a family, have children and even lead armies.
 Of course, the element of being able to interact with other Players while in character is also another feature that goes far beyond what a book could do.
 You can see a list of ROK II Browser Game Features to get a summary.

 In summary, ROK II can be very much like a CYOA but with additive of technology allowing for greater input from Players to allow for a more diverse story.
 Even with all of that the fundamentals of ROK II remain focused on reading and writing your OWN story.